doctorwidget/volta/doc/mongo.rst

 Rationale
 ============

 SQL databases are the perfect tool when your data is highly relational and has a well-defined structure.
-However, if your data model is not yet well defined, (as is often the case early in development), and if your data is unlikely to ever require complex joins, you may be better off with a *document-oriented* database.
+However, if your data model is not rigidly defined, (as is almost always true early in development, and sometimes permanently true, depending on the project), and if your data is unlikely to ever require complex joins, you may be better off with a *document-oriented* database.

 `MongoDB`_ is a great example of a document-oriented NoSQL database.
 It's designed from the ground up with web applications in mind, with sharding and